peakschris/filegroup-of-cc-test/README.md

 ### Demonstrate issue with pkg_zip and cc_test

 pkg_zip and cc_test do not seem to work when both targets are provided to a single Bazel invokation.
 It might seem odd to zip a cc_test, but we have existing downstream systems that we need to send some of our tests to for validation, and it's easiest to collect them in a zip file.
+The zip works fine on its own, but fails with an action conflict exception when invoked together with a build of the underlying binary.
 This issue means that aquery on the root of the repo and other full analysis actions fail.

 **>bazel build //image/...**
 ```